Erotemic/shitspotter/README.rst

 The ``shitspotter`` module is where I will be publishing my work on the "shitspotter" poop-detection algorithm.
 The data will be made public as soon as I figure out a hosting situation.

-I will incrementally populate this module with scripts that will help me ingest the data into the kwcoco format, which will be suitable for learning.

-Check back for updates, but because this is a personal project, it might take some time for it to fully drop.

 Recent Updates
 ==============

+Check back for updates, but because this is a personal project, it might take some time for it to fully drop.

 * 2021-11-23 - Added annotation process overview and dataset sample.
 * 2021-11-11 - Initial upload of data munging scripts.